KNOW

 My collective body of work has been gathered from various sources across 17+ years of continuous study, practice, and contemplation of East Asian Medicine.
 I have so much gratitude for the numerous practitioners, instructors, and world-renowned educators I have had the privilege to learn from, be guided by, and practice alongside.
 Special thanks to Sharon Weizenbaum and Matt Callison, my primary post-graduate teachers, who continue to play a profound role in my ongoing development.

-My yoga practice began in 2001, and I taught from 2007-2019 with Namaskar Yoga in Chicago, and then with Forever Om in Lake Forest.
-My practice has been influenced by Quinn Kearney, Tom Quinn, Cilla Stoll, Lourdes Paredes, and Rhonda Kantor, among many many other wonderful instructors over the years.
+My yoga practice began in 2001, and I taught from 2007-2019 with Namaskar Yoga in Chicago and with Forever Om in Lake Forest.
+My practice has been influenced by Quinn Kearney, Tom Quinn, Cilla Stoll, Lourdes Paredes, Mia Cutler, and Rhonda Kantor, among many many other wonderful instructors over the years.

 My Tai Chi practice began in 2020 with Xie Ling Welch and has continued with classes from Mimi Kuo-Deemer and Adam Mizner.